deeppavlov/chatsky/README.md

-# DF DB Connector
+# Dialog Flow DB Connector

-[DF DB Connector](https://github.com/deepmipt/dialog_flow_db_connector) is an extension to the [Dialogflow Framework](https://github.com/deepmipt/dialog_flow_engine), a minimalistic open-source engine for conversational services.
+[There](https://github.com/deepmipt/dialog_flow_db_connector) is an addon for the [Dialog Flow Framework](https://github.com/deepmipt/dialog_flow_engine), a minimalistic open-source engine for conversational services.

-[DF DB Connector](https://github.com/deepmipt/dialog_flow_db_connector) allows you to to save and retrieve user dialogue states (in the form of a `Context` object) using various database backends.
+[Dialog Flow DB Connector](https://github.com/deepmipt/dialog_flow_db_connector) allows you to to save and retrieve user dialogue states (in the form of a `Context` object) using various database backends.

 Currently, the supported options are:
 * [Redis](https://redis.io/)